Hashem Akbar, MD

 Albert Einstein College of Medicine of Yeshiva University

-Hi!
-I finally left New York state when coming to Tufts in June 2020.
-I was born and raised on Long Island, NY and then went to Cornell University for undergrad studying Human Biology Health and Society.
-I studied abroad in Geneva, Switzerland, where I worked at the WHO with the director of infertility.
-I have a special interest in reproductive psychiatry and attended Albert Einstein College of Medicine where I loved learning about women's health in the Bronx, NY.
-I completed an intern year in OBGyn at Montefiore before coming to Tufts for a PGY2 position in psychiatry.
-I am loving Tufts with its diverse patient population in Boston and my amazing community of co-residents.
-Boston has been a beautiful city to live in with proximity to the water, running routes and good food!
+I was born and raised on Long Island, NY, and graduated from Cornell University with a B.S. in Human Biology Health and Society.
+I attended Albert Einstein College of Medicine where I loved learning about women's health in the Bronx, NY.
+I completed an intern year in OBGyn at Montefiore before coming to Tufts for a PGY2 position in psychiatry in June 2020.
+I have a special interest in women's mental health and I co-founded the National Reproductive Psychiatry Interest Group for trainees across the country.
+I love Tufts with its diverse patient population in Boston, wonderful support from faculty, and my amazing community of co-residents.

 University of Texas Southwestern Medical School